-Sec.
-195. Service of Documents.~ Any notice or other document required for the purposes of an investigation shall be served - a. by delivering it to that person;
+SEC.
+195. Service of Documents.- Any notice or other document required for the purposes of an investigation shall be served -

-b. by leaving it at the person's usual or last-known residence or place of business, whether in the Philippines or elsewhere;

-d. by sending it to the person's address by telex, facsimile, or other means which produces a document containing a text of the communication, or by electronic mail in which event the document shall be regarded as having been served when it is sent.
+- a. by delivering it to that person; - b. by leaving it at the person's usual or last-known residence or place of business, whether in the Philippines or elsewhere; - c. by sending it to the person by post at that address; or - d. by sending it to the person's address by telex, facsimile, or other means which produces a document containing a text of the communication, or by electronic mail in which event the document shall be regarded as having been served when it is sent.